What Are Furnace Filters?

 Cons:

-• These filters are less effective at removing bigger particles like dust.
+• Less effective at removing larger particles like dust.

-With the ability to capture up to 95% of airborne contaminants that are 5 microns or larger, these filters are highly effective at removing dangerous particles from the air.
-They provide extra protection over standard fiberglass filters as they are made of high-quality materials.
+Capable of capturing up to 95% of airborne contaminants that are 5 microns or larger, these filters effectively remove harmful particles from the air.
+Made of high-quality materials, they offer extra protection over standard fiberglass filters.

 Pros:

-• They enhance the quality of air in your house.
+• Enhance the air quality in your home.

 Cons:

-With a 99.97% removal rate of dust, mold, pollen particles, pet dander, and germs, they are extremely efficient at clearing pollutants and allergens.
-Although they cost more, they offer the highest air quality, particularly for those who have respiratory or allergy problems.
+With a 99.97% removal rate of dust, mold, pollen, pet dander, and germs, HEPA filters are extremely efficient at clearing pollutants and allergens.
+While they cost more, they provide the highest air quality, particularly for those with respiratory or allergy issues.

 Pros:

-• They are exceptionally good at capturing tiny and large particles.
+• Exceptionally good at capturing tiny and large particles.

 Cons:

-• They might limit the passage of air through your HVAC system.
+• May limit airflow through your HVAC system.

 8. Reusable and Washable Filters: